MatteoGioia/neuron/zettelkasten/University/Distributed Systems/DS I - Intro.md

     - What is causal delivery?
 And causal history?
 Why is it hard to track in the long run?
 Which useful property is true when we use causal histories as timestamp? (hint: strong)
     - What is a vector clock?
 How can it be used to make a DR3 that takes gaps AND causal delivery into account?
     - Why is it important to assume the system is closed (i.e. no hidden communication channels)?
+    - What are DS snapshots?
+How are they implemented? (hint: FIFO channels)

 ## Basic notions